andre-the-giant/astroblog/src/pages/posts/from-junior-to-principal-or-not-rethinking-caree-growth-for-software-engineers.md

 I once worked with a senior backend engineer who was interested in moving into engineering management.
 Instead of rushing him into a leadership role, we worked on a structured transition.
 Over six months, I coached him as he moved into an associate engineering manager role, giving him space to learn without overwhelming him.
 By the time he officially became an EM, he was ready to lead his own team.

 But not everyone wants more responsibility.
 I also knew a senior full-stack engineer who had zero interest in becoming a principal engineer or a manager.
 He had seen what those roles required and knew the extra responsibility would negatively impact his quality of life.
 He was happy where he was.
 That did not mean his growth stopped.
-He picked up Go, kept on mentoring junior developers, and stayed engaged in the team’s evolution.
+He picked up Go, kept on mentoring junior developers, and stayed engaged in the team's evolution.
 Growth for him was about depth, not promotion.
 And that was completely valid.

 ## What engineering managers can do to support meaningful career growth